a Timing Chain

-The camshaft operates the cylinder head valves, the oil pump, and the ignition triggering devices.
+The camshaft operates the cylinder head valves, the oil pump, and the ignition triggering.

 The forward end of the crankshaft has not only a sprocket and bearing, but also the alternator

 From the beginning of the /5 series, through 1978, the chain was DUPLEX (two sets of rollers in width).
 The original chain was an ENDLESS type; that is, no clip and master link was used.
 The chain was installed together with the sprockets, all as an assembly.
-For the average person, as well as the shop pro, doing that was a slightly unpleasant job.
+For the average person, as well as the shop pro, doing that was an unpleasant job.
 Today, master-linked chains are used for both Duplex and Simplex chains.
 You may or may not be able to get one for the duplex chain at your BMW dealership.
 You CAN install both sprockets and chain, at the same time, on a pre-1979 engine, with the help of a buddy, and having the correct technique....thus, you CAN use a non-master-linked chain.

 In 1979 BMW made a considerable number of changes, one of which was to use a SIMPLEX chain (one set of rollers in width), and they also changed the method of tensioning the slack in the chain; that is, a new hydraulic method was incorporated.
 At that same time a master-link system was incorporated.
 The master-link makes the chain easier to replace; no sprocket removal needed.
 Many will cuss during replacing the master link.
 If you follow the hints and advice in this article, you will find that installing the master link is not as difficult as you may have heard.
-There seems to be no cut and dried viewpoints about whether the duplex sprockets last longer than the simplex sprockets.
+There seems to be no cut and dried viewpoints about whether the duplex sprockets last longer than the simplex sprockets, I suspect variances in rider driving habits, besides heat treatment of sprockets.

 chain stretches (some rather small amount), from normal use.
 The amount of wear on the crankshaft sprocket.
 A removed chain from an